akamai/EdgeAuth-Token-Node/README.md

 ## Command

-You can use the command with [cms-edgeauth.js](https://github.com/AstinCHOI/Akamai-EdgeAuth-Node/blob/master/cms-edgeauth.js) in your terminal without installing akamai-edgeauth.
+You can use the command with [cms-edgeauth.js](https://github.com/AstinCHOI/Akamai-EdgeAuth-Node/blob/master/cms-edgeauth.js) in your terminal with [commander](https://www.npmjs.com/package/commander) to generate the token.

 ```Shell
 $ npm install commander --save